ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

     /*
      * @internal
      */
-    // when set 'currentFractionalWidth' should be ignored
+    // when set 'currentFractionalWidth' will be ignored
     @observable
     public currentPixelWidth: number | null = null;